Key Takeaways

 -

 Overestimating Your Ability to Repay: While it’s tempting to borrow as much as possible to get the best truck, make sure you only borrow what your business can realistically repay.
-High repayments can severely strain your cash flow, especially if your business experiences slow periods.
+High repayments can severely strain the cash you keep in the business, especially if your business experiences slow periods.

 -